 How Much Does Plaid Cost?

 Plaid is entirely free for users.
-When you connect your financial accounts to a third-party app or website like Coinbase, Betterment, or Venmo, the app or website pays Plaid a fee for the connection.
+When you connect your financial accounts to a third-party app or websites like Coinbase, Betterment, or Venmo, the app or website pays Plaid a fee for the connection.

 Which Companies and Banks use Plaid?